alisw/AliPhysics/MUON/READMEmchda.txt

 \section da_s3 Using the DA Offline

-For the time being the DA can be used only with a RAW data DATE format as input.
-The development of an offline version is under way.
+The DAs normally runs with a RAW data DATE format as input If you get a file in root format (e.g. from alien), you can de-rootify it using the "deroot" program which is part of aliroot.
+Note that PED and GAIN DAs work with ROOT input files as well.

 \section da_s4 In case of trouble

 Please contact :